richard-austin/cloud-server/README.md

 The Web Back End (server) is a Grails application (https://grails.org/), which provides a Restful API for the Angular Web Front End in admin mode.
 In client mode, the Restful API is mainly from the NVR via the account proxy.
+### ActiveMQ
+ActiveMQ is deployed separately from the Cloud Service.
+The ActiveMQ service is configured to use a protocol, credentials and certificates known to both the NVRs and the Cloud Service.
+It can be co hosted with the Cloud Service or run separately.
+In either case, both the NVRs and Cloud Service must be configured to connect to the ActiveMQ host address.
+The ActiveMQ project
+<a href="https://github.com/richard-austin/activemq-for-cloud-service">here</a> is configured for
+use with the NVR and Cloud projects, though you will need to edit the cloudActiveMQUrl in the NVRs application.yml and mqURL in the Cloud Service application.yml file for those to point to the host on which ActiveMQ is running.

 ## Building the project
 Ready built .deb files are included in the Releases section, otherwise read the directions below.
 #### The project is verified to build with the following:-